blaster151/fp-3/QUARANTINE.md

 1. It has 0 type errors
 2. Changes pass `npm run typecheck:prod` (introduce no new errors)
 3. Tests pass (if applicable)

+All criteria have now been satisfied for every previously quarantined file.